-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA has selected Amanda Reeder as the Student of the Month for April.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of March is Jordan Palma.

-Undergraduate degree and school: Kinesiology, James Madison University
+Undergraduate degree and school: Sports Medicine degree received from Averett University

 What sparked your interest in physical therapy?